 Because RISCA is a state agency granting taxpayer funds, RISCA staff members do not make any funding decisions, grant panels do!

-A typical review panel is made up of three to five people reviewing no more than 30 applications.
+A typical review panel is made up of five people reviewing no more than 30 applications.
+This means in most cycles we have from 2 to 3 different panels making grant award decisions for CEPG.
+The panel is made up of five people:

 RISCA is committed to a peer review process that provides fresh and diverse input from an ever-changing field.
 In addition, RISCA will consider age, gender, disability, sexual orientation, geography, discipline of arts experience, relationship to arts and culture (e.g., being an artist, arts administrator, or arts enthusiast), and other factors when curating its application review panels.
 A panelist can serve on a review panel three times over the course of a three years – which encompasses 6 grant cycles.
 Panelists cannot serve on a panel in the same grant program during the three-year period.
 This ensures a changing and diverse array of individuals evaluating our grant applications and guarantees that panels are different every grant cycle.